OEHC/binb/README.md

 Refer to this [table](http://caniuse.com/websockets) for details on compatibility.

+## Useful tipps

+* You can edit the contents of `config.json` on container start.
+Call `docker run ... binb -h` to see all options.
+* Instead of storing tracks and user data in the same database, you can have 2 separate redis server running.
+View [`redis-client.js`](https://github.com/nnamua/binb/blob/master/lib/redis-clients.js) for more information.
+* Use [volumes](https://docs.docker.com/storage/volumes/) for persistent storage with docker containers.

 ## Shout out to

 - [beatquest.fm](http://beatquest.fm) for inspiration.

 ## Bug tracker

 Have a bug?
-Please create an [issue](https://github.com/lpinca/binb/issues) here on GitHub, with a description of the problem, how to reproduce it and in what browser it occurred.
+Please create an issue [here](https://github.com/nnamua/binb/issues) or [here](https://github.com/lpinca/binb/issues) on GitHub, with a description of the problem, how to reproduce it and in what browser it occurred.